-FEMA has hired your team to conduct a preliminary prototype WLAN measurement study in WPI's Harrington Gym where you would be free to select two identical off-the-shelf AP's that support 802.11g or 802.11n, purchase 10 wireless nodes of various types and one wireless sniffer.
+Assume FEMA has indicated that they would fund the purchase of three identical off-the-shelf AP's that support 802.11g or 802.11n, 20 wireless nodes of various types.
+They are NOT willing to pay for a wireless sniffer {Either you will have to buy one or build a home-brew sniffer}.
 Using the specific layout of Harrington Gym, your assignment is to provide a design document that provides a detailed plan of exactly which measurements you would conduct that includes specifics concerning the equipment that your team recommends purchasing for the prototype measurement and the use of publicly available measurement tools and traffic generators.
 (Assume for this discussion that you will be provided with free access to all the wireless measurement tools developed by the WPI CS Department Wireless Streaming Mulitmedia Lab (WSML) (see http://perform.wpi.edu/wsml/) and discussed in the [Li et al.] and the [Gretarsson et al.] papers.)

-Design Assignment
+Empirical Design Assignment

-Each team is to submit a Design Report (not to exceed 18 pages) providing the details for your prototype WLAN measurement tests to be conducted in Harrington Gym.
-Specific emphasis in your final grade will be placed on your specific justification for how the performance results derived from your prototype measurement study would be used be FEMA to determine: the limitations of using a single AP versus two coordinated APs, the number of wireless clients that can be reasonably supported by one AP, location considerations for wireless client nodes and whether some of the Internet applications proposed by FEMA need to be restricted or dropped from the list of applications to support.
+Each team is to submit an empirical design proposal providing the details for your prototype WLAN measurement tests to be conducted in Harrington Gym.
+Specific emphasis in your final grade will be placed on your specific justification for how the performance results derived from your prototype measurement study would be used be FEMA to determine: the limitations of using one AP versus two or three coordinated APs, the number of wireless clients that can be reasonably supported by one AP, location considerations for wireless client nodes and whether some of the Internet applications proposed by FEMA need to be restricted or dropped from the list of applications to support due to performance constraints.